Stories making the Swiss Sunday papers

 Bern violence

-The head of security for the city of Bern, Reto Nauseexternal link, has criticised the mild sentencesexternal link handed down after the latest clashes between police and protestors over squatting rights.
+The head of security for the city of Bern, Reto Nauseexternal link, has criticised the mild sentences handed down after the latest clashes between police and protestors over squatting rights.
 On the night of February 25, around 50 protestors set up barricades, threw objects and used laser lights to blind police officersexternal link.
 In total, ten members of the security forces were injured.

-Nause told the SonntagsZeitungexternal link that the impression that some of the perpetrators had been arrested on Saturday but went to work on Monday was “not entirely wrong”.
-He felt left in the lurch over how to deal with members of violent extremist left-wing groups by the legal situation, the prosecuting magistrates and the courts, which had handed down very mild sentences.
-Over the five years violence, particularly against the authorities, had increased, he said, also pointing to Zurich and Basel and other groups, like football hooligans.
+Nause told the SonntagsBlickexternal link that the impression that some of the perpetrators had been arrested on Saturday but went to work on Monday was “not entirely wrong”.
+He felt left in the lurch over how to deal with members of violent extremist left-wing groups by the legal situation, public prosecutors and the courts, which had handed down very mild sentences.
+Over the five years violence, particularly against the authorities, had increased, he said, also in places like Zurich and Basel and in other groups, like football hooligans.

 European Union relations